 Given the cost of other UK boarding schools, you might be braced for eye-watering sums here.
 But no. Back in 2015, JK Rowling confirmed on Twitter that Hogwarts doesn’t charge tuition, with the school’s day-to-day operations subsidised by the Ministry of Magic.

 That means while you will need £7,336.92 for uniform, equipment, books, spending money and travel, the cost of attending Hogwarts for seven years would be less than half the average price for one year’s private schooling in the UK.
 Not bad, right?

 Want to take a closer look at our Hogwarts budget?
 Our interactive table details everything you’ll pay for during your tenure at the fabled School of Witchcraft and Wizardry, from wands and brooms to owls, cauldrons, and dragon-hide gloves.

 To prove we didn’t pull our figures out of a witch’s hat, here’s a complete list of the calculators and data sources used to piece together the cost of attending Hogwarts.

 Budget won’t stretch to a Hogwarts education?
 At Oxbridge, we can’t help you become a witch or wizard, but our affordable distance learning courses can give you the skills to pursue an exciting new career – and that’s magic in its own right.
-For more information or our complete course selection, visit the homepage or call us on 0121 630 3000.
+For more information or our complete course selection, browse our courses or call us on 0121 630 3000.